orionrobots/orionrobots.github.io/_posts/2004/11/15/creating-custom-sensors-for-the-rcx.md

 date: 2004-11-16 21:01:45
 tags: [robots, robot building, electronics, lego technic, mindstorms, lego rcx, sensors]
 ---
-The process of making your own homegrown sensors for the Lego RCX is not only possible, but a well-documented and well-walked path.
+The process of making your own home-made sensors for the Lego RCX is not only possible, but a well-documented and well-walked path.

 [Interfacing with Stud Based Lego Electronic Adaptors](/wiki/adapting_lego_connectors.html)